 - Pain can be intense when twisting the wrist.

 - Prime contributor to writers cramp

 Where Are The Extensor Carpi Ulnaris Muscles Located?

-The extensor carpi ulnaris connects the outside of the elbow to the bone at the base of the little finger.
+The extensor carpi ulnaris connects the elbow to the bone at the base of the little finger.